 A servitude is never presumed.
 The right of ownership being absolute, it is crucial to have a clear and unequivocal stipulation justifying the existence of a servitude.

-In fact, section 1181 C.c.Q. states the following as to how a servitude is established:
+In fact, Article 1181 of the Civil Code of Quebec states the following as to how a servitude is established:

-Thus, only these four methods will allow the creation of a servitude.
-A servitude cannot therefore be acquired by prescription, that is to say simply by the passing of time.
+It is only through these four methods that a servitude may be created.
+A servitude cannot therefore be acquired by prescription, that is to say by the simple passing of time.

-Consequently, whether a servitude is granted due to a deed of sale, a will or by the designation of the owner (where the same person owns two neighboring properties and grants the right one of his properties), it is essential that a title provides a description of the said servitude (unless it results from the law).
+Consequently, whether a servitude is granted by contract, deed of sale, testamentary will or by the destination of the owner (where the same person owns two neighboring land and grants and transfers a servitude from one to the other), it is essential that the title of the land provides a description of the servitude (unless it results from the law).

-As per servitude resulting by operation of law, legislation often gives the government or public authorities the ability to establish servitudes to meet specific ends, such as when it comes to road construction or operating hydroelectric power.
+As for servitudes resulting by operation of law, legislation often gives the government or other public authorities the ability to establish servitudes to meet specific ends, such as the construction of roads or for the operation of hydroelectricity.

-A title of incorporation will therefore contain the description of the servitude, the identification of the serving land and the dominant land, and a description of the type of servitude, its extent and location.
+The title of the land will therefore contain the description of the servitude, the identification of the serving land and the dominant land, and a description of the type of servitude, its extent and situation.
 The servitude will benefit from being identified precisely, since it is this same title which will be used to determine the use and the extent of the rights relating to the latter, thus preventing a possible dispute.

 The exercise of a servitude

-The owner of the dominant land, i.e. the property that benefits from the servitude, must therefore exercise its rights in accordance with the description of the servitude in its title.
-You may, however, have rights ancillary to those described in the title.
+The owner of the dominant land, the property that benefits from the servitude, must therefore exercise its rights in accordance with the description of the servitude in its title.
+Take note that it may be possible to have rights ancillary to those described within the land title.

 The termination of a servitude